 Life's Great provides a fee free mortgage advice and comparison service.
 They use technology to simplify the mortgage process and to provide quotes faster without complicated questions.
 Their broker service is completely free to use.
 Click Get A Quote for a personal illustration.

 What first time buyer mortgage options are available

 Mortgage options for first time buyers

 There are a number of reasons why first time buyers struggle to get a mortgage.
 The main one is that as a first time buyer you will probably have a smaller size of deposit to put towards buying your new property than those already on the housing ladder because of the high costs of renting.
 First time buyers will also generally be on lower incomes than those already on the ladder and so can find it difficult to meet the lending criteria that is stipulated by many lenders.

 Why size matters

 In this case it is the size of your deposit that is the thing that matters.
-If you are able to put together a deposit of anywhere between 20% and 25% of the value of the property that you wish to buy you will find that you will probably find it reasonably easy to get a mortgage as your loan to value ratio will be low and therefore you will present a lower risk to a lender.
-In addition to this you will also find that you will have access to mortgage deals offering lower interest rates with far greater choice.
+If you are able to put together a deposit of anywhere between 30% and 40% of the value of the property that you wish to buy you will find that you will probably find it reasonably easy to get a mortgage as your loan to value ratio will be low and therefore you will present a lower risk to a lender.
+In addition to this you will also find that you will have access to mortgage deals offering lower interest rates.

 If you only have a 5% deposit